 Can civil partners (who have signed a PACS) and cohabiters be issued a visa?

 Exceptionally, civil partners and cohabiters will be considered as partners, on the condition that their usual residence is in the same household as the European citizen or foreign national holding a residence permit.

 Partners of citizens of the European Union, the United Kingdom, Iceland, Liechtenstein, Norway, Andorra, Monaco and Switzerland, their spouses and children can enter France, as well as citizens of the Holy See and San Marino, their spouses and children, may be granted a visa.

 Depending on your country of departure and your vaccination status, the procedures that apply to travel to France are different.
 We recommend you complete a full vaccination cycle before your departure to facilitate your arrival and daily life in France.

-Students and researchers from Category 1 (“green” list) countries and territories do not need to have proof of pressing grounds to travel to France.
+Students and researchers from Category 1 (“green” list) countries and territories do not need to have proof of compelling reasons to travel to France.

-For students and researchers from Category 2 (“orange” list) and Category 3 (“red” list) countries and territories, the following reasons are recognized as pressing grounds for travel:
+For students and researchers from Category 2 (“orange” list) and Category 3 (“red” list) countries and territories, the following reasons are recognized as compelling reasons for travel: